Fire and rescue services

 Facebook: Australia in New Caledonia and Wallis and Futuna

-The public telephone line (+687 27 24 14) and consular assistance mailbox of the Australian Consulate-General in Noumea (consular.noumea@dfat.gov.au) are monitored regularly during business hours (Monday to Friday, 9am to 4pm).
+The public telephone line (+687 27 24 14) and consular assistance mailbox of the Australian Consulate-General in Noumea (consular.noumea@dfat.gov.au) are monitored regularly during business hours (Monday to Friday, 9am to 4pm, except public holidays).

-Outside of office hours, if you require urgent consular assistance, please follow the prompts (or details below) to be connected to the 24/7 Consular Emergency Centre in Canberra.
+Outside of office hours, if you require urgent consular assistance, please follow the prompts (details below) to be connected to the 24/7 Consular Emergency Centre in Canberra.

 In a consular emergency, if you can't contact the Consulate-General, call the 24-hour Consular Emergency Centre on: